stefan-gherman/interview_mbl/docs/module_oop.md

 ### Procedural

 #### What is casting?
 What is the difference between up vs downcasting?

+Casting may refer to either:

+- typecasting: you assign the value of one primitive datatype to another
+- objectcasting: you turn an object from a particular type into another one'

+Upcasting

+  - casting a subtype to a supertype, upward to the inheritance tree.

+Downcasting

+  - casting to a subtype, downward to the inheritance tree.

 #### Which order should we catch the exceptions?
 Why?

+You must catch the most specific exception first and the more generic ones later, as this approach ensures that no exceptions will be omitted on code execution.

 ### Object-oriented